 How does one go...

-To waking up in a king-sized bed, arms outstretched, drowning in a sea of fresh downy-scented comforters.
+To waking up in a king-sized bed, arms outstretched, drowning in a sea of floral scented comforters.
 Alone in a bedroom far too big, fan on full blast, the sun gently casting its rays through plantation shutters, the smell of fresh coffee roasting in the kitchen.

 How does one go...